AXO Bid Day

 Sorority Recruitment is where you will find your people.
 Register here! as soon as possible!

-Registration for the 2024 Primary Recruitment is open through August 8th, 2024.
+Registration for 2025 Primary Recruitment is open through August 8th, 2025.
 For questions how to get involved, please email us at cpcrecruitment@iastate.edu.
+If you would like to register after August 8th, please email cpcrecruitment@iastate.edu or call 515-294-1023.
+We will be happy to help you get registered after the deadline.

 Most women are able to complete the registration form in about 15 minutes.
 You are able to come back and edit the form after submitting up until the closing of registration.